Introduction to Cultural Anthropology

 Grading options: A-F (default), P-NP, audit

 Examines modern human cultures through a cross-cultural and comparative approach.
 Explores language, technology, subsistence, economics, sociopolitical systems, religions, and human expression through ethnographic examples to better understand global diversity and the dynamics of culture change.
-Prerequisites: WR 115, RD 115 and MTH 20 or equivalent placement test scores.
+Prerequisites: MTH 20 or equivalent placement test scores.
+Prerequisite/concurrent: WR 121.
 Audit available.